 A command line interface is a means used for interacting with software or files by typing commands to perform specific tasks.
 Typed commands can be acted on immediately if typed in a Command Prompt window or the Run dialog.
-Alternately, if commands are saved in a script, such as a batch file (.bat), they will be performed when the script runs.
+As an alternative, if commands are saved in a script, such as a batch file (.bat), the commands will be performed when the script runs.
 A saved script file allows one to run a repeated task easily and can even be run by Task Scheduler.

 Command Prompt window